 Leverage Data to Confront Labor Challenges

 Challenges associated with ongoing workforce shortages are expected to intensify in coming years as healthcare professionals retire or seek other jobs in response to burnout, competitive wages, and new opportunities.
-Robust data and analytics capabilities are essential for healthcare organizations seeking to provide high-quality, cost-effective patient care on an ongoing basis.
+Health analytics platforms equipped with robust data capabilities are essential for healthcare organizations seeking to provide high-quality, cost-effective patient care on an ongoing basis.